-Habitat: Coastal cliffs to inland valleys, rocky hillsides, subalpine meadows.
+Habitat: Open slopes and meadows, from coastal cliffs and balds to inland valleys, rocky hillsides, forest openings, and subalpine meadows.

 Conservation Status: Not of concern